This article was first published on May 17th, 2021.

 With anime being released on a seasonal basis, some of us just can't wait a year (or even more) to find out what happens next.
 So for the impatient and excited fans, they turn to manga—where the story is already far ahead compared to the current season being aired.

-That’s only one side of the otakus of today.
+That's only one side of the otakus of today.
 Some choose to read the manga of a newly announced anime adaptation, as preparation.
-Some have been reading manga for a long time.
-Some post their pride and joy on Twitter and TikTok—an extensive collection of manga, their bookshelf occasionally adorned with character figures.
+Others have simply been reading manga for a long time.